Teeohbee/Teeohbee.github.io/_posts/2016-01-14-Reference-Vs-Value-Types-in-C#.md

 What would you expect to be displayed this time round?
 In fact, the answer is 9.
 Confused?
 Don't be - welcome to C#!

+The first few lines of code should be fairly straight forward.
+We instantiate a NumberStore object with the `new NumberStore()` command and then set that objects `Number` property to 3.
+We then go through the process again for a new instance of the NumberStore class, this time giving its property Number the value of 4.

+Line 6 is the key here.
+On this line it looks like we simply assign the value of `a` to the variable `b`, but that isn't strictly true.
+It comes down to the way variables are stored or referenced in C# depending on their type, and in this case, as the blog title suggests, we've got examples of a value and reference type varibale.

 ![_config.yml]({{ site.baseurl }}/images/helloworld.png)